segmentio/Analytics.NET/README.md

-﻿# What is RudderStack?
+# What is RudderStack?

-**Short answer:**
-Rudder is an open-source Segment alternative written in Go, built for the enterprise. .

-**Long answer:**
-Rudder is a platform for collecting, storing and routing customer event data to dozens of tools.
-Rudder is open-source, can run in your cloud environment (AWS, GCP, Azure or even your data-centre) and provides a powerful transformation framework to process your event data on the fly.
+[RudderStack](https://rudderstack.com/) is a **customer data pipeline** tool for collecting, routing and processing data from your websites, apps, cloud tools, and data warehouse.

+More information on RudderStack can be found [here](https://github.com/rudderlabs/rudder-server).

-Released under MIT License
+Released under the MIT License.

 ### Latest Version

 `1.0.0`

-## Getting Started with Python SDK
+## Getting Started with .NET SDK

 Install `RudderAnalytics` using `NuGet`
 ```